Michael-F-Ellis/gohtx/README.md

 The func name is simply the html tag name with an initial cap.

 The first arg, `a`, is a string of attributes written exactly as you would in html, e.g. `id=42 class="foo"`.
-In `goht` it's helpful to enclose the attribute string in back-quotes to allow use of both single and double quotes when specifying attributes.
+In `gohtx` it's helpful to enclose the attribute string in back-quotes to allow use of both single and double quotes when specifying attributes.

 The second arg, `c`, is the content of the tag.
 It's a variadic argument meaning that you may supply as many arguments as needed to define the inner html of the tag.
 The type of `c` is `interface{}`.
 Only two concrete types are supported: `string` or `*HtmlTree`.
 The latter is the return value type of every tag function.

 Empty tags, like `<br>` can't contain other elements.
-In `goht` these tag have only the `a` argument, e.g
+In `gohtx` these tag have only the `a` argument, e.g
 ```
 Br(a string) *HtmlTree { ... }
 ```
-See `tags.go` for the complete list of tags defined in `goht`.
+See `tags.go` for the complete list of tags defined in `gohtx`.

-### The Null Tag (added in V1.1.0)
+### The Null Tag
-`Null` is a pseudo tag doesn't correspond to a valid HTML tag.
+`Null` is a pseudo tag that doesn't correspond to a valid HTML tag.
 It's useful when you want to render content that can be injected as the innerHTML of an existing element.
 The signature is
 ```
 Null(c ...interface{})
 ```